iterative/vscode-dvc/extension/resources/walkthrough/view-container.md

 Click on the `DVC` icon in the
 [Activity Bar](https://code.visualstudio.com/docs/getstarted/userinterface) to
-access the container or run
+access the container or use
 [View: Show DVC](command:workbench.view.extension.dvc-views) from the Command Palette.